Women and government in Australia: Commonwealth government

-Julie Bishop had become the first female Deputy Leader of the Liberal Party in 2007, and with the election of the Abbott Government in 2013, became Australia's first female Minister for Foreign Affairs.
+Julie Bishop had become the first female Deputy Leader of the Liberal Party in 2007, and with the election of the Abbott government in 2013, became Australia's first female Minister for Foreign Affairs.
+Bishop was replaced by Senator Marise Payne, who had served as Australia's first female Defence Minister.
+All Australian Foreign Ministers since Bishop have been female.
 The National Party also had its first female Deputy Leader over the period in Fiona Nash, who held the position from 2008 to 2017.

 In December 2014, Liberal MP Bronwyn Bishop eclipsed Kathy Sullivan's earlier record of 27 years to become the longest-serving female Member of the Australian Federal Parliament.
 She was nominated Speaker of the House of Representatives by Prime Minister Tony Abbott, and served in the role from 2013 to 2015.

 Following the 2016 Australian federal election there were 73 women members of both Houses of the Australian Parliament, representing 32% of all seats in the Senate and House of Representatives.

 At the 2019 federal election, of the 68 members of the Labor Party in the House of Representatives 28 were women (41.2%).
 In the Liberal Party, of the 61 members, 13 were women (21.3%).
 For the Nationals, it had 2 women among 16 members (12.5%).
 Of the Independents there were 3 women among 6 members (50.0%).
 Overall, there were 45 women among 151 members (29.8%).

-The Liberal–National Government's Second Morrison Ministry reached an historic high of seven women in Cabinet, including Foreign Minister Marise Payne, who previously served as Australia's first female Defence Minister, and became the longest-serving female senator in Australian history, as well as the longest current serving female member of federal parliament in 2022.
-Following the 2022 Australian federal election, the Albanese Government surpassed the record set by the Morrison Government with the appointment of ten women parliamentarians to cabinet.
+The Liberal–National government's Second Morrison Ministry reached an historic high of seven women in Cabinet, including Foreign Minister Marise Payne, who previously served as Australia's first female Defence Minister, and became the longest-serving female senator in Australian history, as well as the longest current serving female member of federal parliament in 2022.
+Following the 2022 Australian federal election, the Albanese Government surpassed the record set by the Morrison government with the appointment of ten women parliamentarians to cabinet.
 This election also saw a number of female "teal independents" elected to parliament.